jason71708/nft-showroom/README.md

 - Virtual showroom for displaying NFTs.
 - Mint NFTs in showroom.
 - Mobile friendly.
 (But need to open in MetaMask App browser.)
-- Use Rinkeby testnet.
+- Use Goerli testnet.
 (If for production, need to change to mainnet.)

 ## 🖊 Usage

 1. Change `VITE_PRODUCTION_URL` value to yours in `.env` file.
 2. Change `blindboxMarkers` value to yours in `src/service/markerData` file, include `address`, `contractAbiUrl` and `image`.
 3. Accourding to the `blindboxMarkers` value, you need to replace images and contracts file in `public/` folder.

+## 📃 Smart Contract

+Use this [sample contract](https://github.com/jason71708/nic_meta) to deploy your own smart contract on the Ethereum (ETH) blockchain.